List of Fellowships

 Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs and administered by the Council of American Overseas Research Centers (CAORC), the Critical Language Scholarship Program offers scholarships for intensive summer language institutes overseas in critical need foreign languages.
-The CLS Program was launched in 2006 to offer intensive overseas study in the critical need foreign languages of Arabic, Bangla/Bengali, Hindi, Punjabi, Turkish and Urdu.
-In 2007, Chinese, Korean, Persian, and Russian institutes were added.
+The CLS Program was launched in 2006 to offer intensive overseas study in the critical need foreign languages of Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Turkish and Urdu.
 The CLS Program is part of the National Security Language Initiative (NSLI), a U.S. government interagency effort to expand dramatically the number of Americans studying and mastering critical need foreign languages.
 Students of diverse disciplines and majors are encouraged to apply.

 SEE ALSO: NSEP Boren Scholarships for Study Abroad, NSEP Boren Graduate Fellowship, NSEP Language Flagship Fellowships, Pickering Foreign Affairs Undergraduate Fellowship, Pickering Foreign Affairs Graduate Fellowship